 Liquids, aerosols and gels are allowed to be carried, as long as the capacity of each is 100ml or less.
 Don’t assume a weight of 100grams translates to 100mls.
 For international flights, these must be displayed within a clear resealable plastic bag.

-Henty’s Commuter, Travel and Active ranges have all been designed to be within airlines carry-on requirements.
+Henty’s Commuter bags, Travel Suit Bags and Active ranges have all been designed to be within airlines carry-on requirements.
 An added bonus of our CoPilot Messenger and CoPilot Backpack suit bags (The same advantage can be realised with the Compact and Wingman suit bags) is that they are comprised of two pieces.
 If you’ve overpacked one of our suit bags, you can separate the inner bag, making it two items (inner bag and garment bag), however you need to ensure the combined weight is equal to or less than the airline carry-on weight limit.